moiri/streamix-rts/README.md

     make
     sudo make install

+Note that time-triggered nets are executed with RT-Tasks.
+In order to prevent priority-inversion the logging is locked by a mutex (instead of a simple rw-lock).
+This is not necessary if the Streamix network does not have any tt nets.
+In this case the mutex locking of the RTS can be disabled at compile time with `make unsafe`.

 Requires
  - [`zlog`](https://github.com/HardySimpson/zlog)
     is added as a git submodule and can be used to compile from source.